 - Provide leadership to our region;

-- Provide programs to support CED such as business loans, self-employment, Basin Business Advisor, business training; and
+- Provide programs to support community economic development such as business loans, self-employment, business training; and

-- Enable communities to act on CED opportunities.
+- Enable communities to act on community economic development opportunities.

 Initiatives and programs